khadija199904/Applied-Data-science-Capstone-IBM--Projects/Module 3/README.md

-# Module 3: Interactive Visual Analytics with Folium
+# Module 3: Interactive Visual Analytics and Dashboards
-In this module, we perform interactive visual analytics using the Folium library.
-Launch success rates may depend on various factors such as:
+In this module, we focus on interactive visual analytics of SpaceX launch data and the creation of dynamic dashboards to explore factors affecting launch success.

-- Payload mass
-- Orbit type
-- Location of launch sites

-By analyzing launch site locations and their proximity, we aim to identify factors that influence launch success and potentially find optimal launch site locations.

 ## Objectives

 - Perform interactive visual analytics of SpaceX launch data using Folium.
 - Explore spatial relationships between launch sites and launch success or failure.
 - Calculate distances between launch sites and nearby landmarks or facilities.

-Previous exploratory data analysis used matplotlib and seaborn to visualize correlations between launch sites and success rates.
-This module extends that work by adding interactive maps and spatial analysis.
+- **Build a dashboard with Plotly Dash** to provide interactive insights on:
+  - Success vs. failure rates per launch site
+  - Payload mass distributions
+  - Orbit type statistics
+  - Geographic visualizations of launch activity

+## Outcome
+Users can interactively explore SpaceX launch data, identify factors influencing launch success, and make data-driven insights using dashboards.